fryerlab/aducanumab/bulkRNA/README.md

 # Bulk RNA-Seq Analysis
 ## Experiment overview
-Mouse hemibrain was collected from the following groups.
+Mouse hemibrain was collected from 63 samples.
+The different groups are below.
 - 4 biological replicates of 3 weeks (2 doses) IgG
 - 4 biological replicates of 3 weeks (2 doses) Aducanumab
 - 4 biological replicates of 5 weeks (4 doses) IgG